scala/scala-lang/_posts/2025-05-07-release-notes-3.7.0.md

 #### Scala CLI

 The Scala runner has been updated to Scala CLI 1.7.1.

+Notable changes include:

-The new Scala runner uses `scalafmt` binaries built using Scala Native for `fmt` subcommand.
+* The `fmt` sub-command now uses `scalafmt` binaries built with Scala Native.
 This change can improve the performance of formatting Scala sources.
-It also includes experimental support for running `scalafix` rules using `scala fix` subcommand.
+* (⚡️ experimental) Support for running `scalafix` rules has been added to the `fix` sub-command.

 Please refer to Scala CLI changelogs for more details: